Grammar-aware sentence classification on quantum computers: Discussion and Outlook

-\emph{Discussion and Outlook:} We have performed the first-ever quantum natural language processing experiment by means of question answering on quantum hardware.
-We used a compositional model of meaning constructed by a structure-preserving mapping from grammatical sentences to PQCs.
+We have performed the first-ever quantum natural language processing experiment by means of classification of sentences annotated with binary labels, a special case of QA, on actual quantum hardware.
+We used a compositional-distributional model of meaning, DisCoCat, constructed by a structure-preserving mapping from grammatical reductions of sentences to PQCs.
+This proof-of-concept work serves as a demonstration that QNLP is possible on currently available quantum devices and that it is a line of research worth exploring.

-Here a remark on postselection is in order.
+A remark on postselection is in order.
 QML-based QNLP tasks such as the one implemented in this work rely on the optimisation of a scalar cost function.
-In general, evaluating a scalar encoded in an amplitude on a quantum computer requires either postselection or coherent control over arbitrary circuits so that a Hadamard test \cite{Aharonov2008} can be performed (Appendix \ref{app:Htest}).
+In general, estimating a scalar encoded in an amplitude on a quantum computer requires either postselection or coherent control over arbitrary circuits so that a swap test or a Hadamard test can be performed (Appendix \ref{app:Htest}).
 Notably, in special cases of interest to QML, the Hadamard test can be adapted to NISQ technologies \cite{Mitarai_2019,benedetti2020hardwareefficient}.
 In its general form, however, the depth-cost resulting after compilation of controlled circuits becomes prohibitable with current quantum devices.
 However, given the rapid improvement in quantum computing hardware, we envision that such operations will be within reach in the near-term.

+Future work includes experimentation with other grammars, such as CCG which returns tree-like diagrams, and using them to construct PQC-based functors, as is done in Ref.\cite{socher-etal-2013-recursive} but with neural networks.
+This for example would enable the design of PQC-based functors that do not require postselection, such as the pregroup-based models where in order for each Bell effect to take place one needs to postselect on measurements involving the qubits on which one wishes to realise a Bell effect.

-Future work includes implementation of more complex QNLP tasks such as sentence similarity and work with real-world data using a pregroup parser.
-In that context, we plan to explore regularisation techniques for the QML aspect of our work, which is an increasingly relevant topic that in general deserves more attention \cite{Benedetti2019}.
+We also look toward more complex QNLP tasks such as sentence similarity and work with real-world large-scale data using a pregroup parser, as made possible with {\tt lambeq} \cite{kartsaklis2021lambeq}.
+In that context, regularisation techniques during training will become important, which is an increasingly relevant topic for QML that in general deserves more attention \cite{Benedetti2019}.

 In addition, our DisCoCat-based QNLP framework is naturally generalisable to accommodate mapping sentences to quantum circuits involving mixed states and quantum channels.
 This is useful as mixed states allow for modelling lexical entailement and ambiguity \cite{piedeleu2015open,bankova2016graded}.
+As also stated above, it is possible to define functors in terms of hybrid models where both neural networks and PQCs are involved, where heuristically one aims to quantify the possible advantage of such models compared to strictly classical ones.